OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrades_governance.md

 multisig contract.
 Note that we have transferred only the ownership of our `MyContract` instance.
 If we had created more instances of `MyContract`, or of any other contract, they would still be under control of the deployer account.

-The same applies to our ZeppelinOS app.
+The same applies to our OpenZeppelin SDK app.
 This allows us to keep interacting with our project via the CLI, by creating new instances or registering new logic contracts, as we’ll be doing in the next step.

 ## Uploading a new version